-EAR PINNING (OTOPLASTY) in Sydney and Canberra
+EAR PINNING (OTOPLASTY)

 Prominent ears are often referred to as ‘bat ears’.
 They may affect self-image deeply and children often experience peer teasing about their ears from an early age.
 This can leave a life-long impact on the patient’s psyche.
 During his fellowship at Great Ormond Street Hospital, one of Dr Farhadieh’s areas of specialization was ear surgery and reconstruction.

 During your initial consultation, a thorough medical history, including smoking habits, previous surgery, regular medications (including blood thinners), previous history of deep venous thrombosis, diabetes, stability of weight over time and all other relevant details will be noted.
 Dr Farhadieh will discuss the areas of concern with you.
 Prominent ears that stick out from the head, asymmetries in appearance of the ears, absence of ear folds and/or earlobe prominence are common complaints.
 Dr Farhadieh will go through the surgical options with you and preoperative photographs will be taken.
 Smokers will be requested to cease smoking for 3–6 weeks prior to surgery and to abstain for at least 3–6 weeks after surgery.

 On the day of surgery you will be seen by our anaesthetist who will discuss the anaesthetic procedure with you.
 Dr Farhadieh will meet you to answer any final questions.
 You will be brought to the operating theatre, where the surgery is performed under general anaesthetic.